 Scientific Name: Ursinia

 For natural color in your garden all year long, plant some Ursinia – it tends to bloom even in wintertime.
 This is a low-growing, daisy-like flower that does well in dry areas, so place it in border flower beds, window boxes, or hanging baskets.
-This plant is only available in a yellow-orange color, but it is sure to stand out.
+This plant is only available in yellow-orange color, but it is sure to stand out.

 Scientific Name: Nemesia Caerulea